The Muppets at Walt Disney World: Promotion

 On May 4, 1990, Jim Henson appeared on The Arsenio Hall Show to promote the special with Kermit the Frog.
 Henson was joined by Kevin Clash, performing Clifford.
 It would be Henson's last live television appearance, and the last known time he performed Kermit the Frog.

 Production notes

 This was the last Muppet special Jim Henson worked on.
 It aired ten days prior to his death on May 16.

+During "Rockin' All Around the World" (in melody of Status Quo's "Rockin' All Over the World"), Muppets inspired by the Audio-Animatronic dolls from the It's a Small World attraction appear at the end of the number.
+In addition, costumed characters consisting of the dwarfs and Snow White from Snow White and the Seven Dwarfs (1937), Brer Bear from Song of the South (1946), Bongo and Lulubelle from Fun and Fancy Free (1947), and Liver Lips McGrowl and Wendell from the Country Bear Jamboree attraction have cameos.